Class of 2024

 Lisa Bain (CBE)

-A first-year PhD student in the Department of Chemical & Biomolecular Engineering.
+A PhD student in the Department of Chemical & Biomolecular Engineering.
 She earned her degree in Chemical Engineering from the University of Michigan – Ann Arbor with a minor in Biochemistry and concentrations in both Life Sciences and Biopharmaceutical Engineering.
 Lisa’s undergraduate research focused on vascular targeted drug delivery.
-Her first rotation will be in the lab of Dr. Catherine A. Fromen, Associate Professor in CBE.
+She is currently working in the lab of Dr. Catherine A. Fromen, Associate Professor in CBE.

 Shelby Cooper (CBC)